BJP Ltd and its shell companies: If politics was boardroom strategy

 In an age when the BJP pushes the idea of One Nation, One Vote, the party gets into mergers and acquisitions to strip the regional partner of its assets and manage it as an empty shell company.
 It believes it can do so because it is the richest party in the history of independent India.
 After establishing single party rule since 2014, it has passed rules and amended laws to increase the already existing opaqueness about political funding.

 According to the annual audit report filed by the BJP to the Election Commission of India in 2018, its receipts in 2016-2017 were more than that of all the other national parties combined.
 And in 2017, the BJP-led National Democratic Alliance regime promoted electoral bonds that made it possible for political donors to remain anonymous.
-The BJP swiftly became the biggest beneficiary, getting around 95% of its money through electoral bonds.
+The BJP swiftly became the biggest beneficiary, getting around 95% of all electoral bonds that are sold.

 In a sense, the Congress first hollowed out democracy when it chose to keep political funding out of public scrutiny in the many years that it ruled India.
 The BJP has now taken this ten steps ahead.